hl-anna/icl_ai_ethics/README.md

 These can be all run out of the box and each notebook has an outline for easier navigation.

-Howeverm note that the aif360 sometimes fails to import one of the required modules and gives an error.
+Note: One of the aif360 module import fails sometimes and gives an error.
 If that happens, one only needs to re-run the cell (this import cell is the 4th cell in all three notebooks) and the error disappears.